 Condition step, for example, allow you to create branches of the process.
 Therefore, they have two source points.
 The point after the 'If match' condition' indicates where the process continues if that condition is met.
 The red point indicates where the process should continue if no condition is met.
 Steps that offer multiple conditions have multiple blue source points, one for each condition.

-To learn how to connect steps together, refer to the Connecting advanced workflow steps topic.
+To learn how to connect steps together, refer to Connecting advanced workflow steps.